-Laura Bush was born on November 4, 1946, in Midland, Texas.
-Following her marriage to George W. Bush in 1977, Laura devoted her time to volunteer work and homemaking.
+Following her marriage to George W. Bush in 1977, Laura Bush devoted her time to volunteer work and homemaking.
 After George was elected governor of Texas in 1994, Laura raised her profile, working to improve literacy.
-As first lady, she spoke on the radio in support of the Afghan people, and testified before the Senate Committee on Education.
+As first lady, she spoke on the radio in support of the Afghan people and testified before the Senate Committee on Education.

 Laura Bush was born Laura Lane Welch in Midland, Texas, on November 4, 1946.
 She is the only child of Harold Welch, a home builder and successful real estate developer, and Jenna Louise Hawkins Welch, who worked as a bookkeeper in her husband's business.
 As a child, Laura was shy and eager to please her parents.
 Early on, they encouraged her to pursue her love of reading, which became a life-long passion.

 Laura's life before college was typical of many young women, going to public schools and being with friends.
 However, on the night of November 6, 1963, she experienced something most teenagers don't: Around 8 p.m. that evening, she was driving a friend to a party on a desolate rural road when she ran a stop sign and hit another automobile broadside, killing its driver.
 The driver was a friend and fellow classmate, Michael Dutton Douglas, a star athlete and popular student at Robert E. Lee High School.
 Laura and her passenger suffered only minor injuries.
 Though she was not charged in the accident, the guilt has remained with her all of her life.